14 Things You Didn’t Know Your iPad Could Do

 Make your life even easier

 What did we ever do before iPads?
 These handy devices give us something to do on long plane trips, keep our kids entertained, and allow us to stay connected with a bigger screen and more adaptability than our phones, but with less bulk and weight than carrying our laptops around would require.
 Of course we love our iPads!
 But, according to tech experts, most of us are missing out on some of the features that would make them even better.
 Here’s what you need to know.
-And once you’re up to speed, check out the hidden iPhone hacks you never knew about.
+And once you’re up to speed, check out the hidden iPhone hacks you never knew about and how to unlock iPad without password.

 Pair your iPad with your Mac